renanwille/renanwille.github.io/_posts/2020-07-16-Tensorflow-pipeline.md

 ---
 layout: post
-title: Keras pipeline update
+title: Keras pipeline update - from sequence generator to tf.data
 ---

+I was updating from Tensorflow 1.15 and Keras, when I got the message below, after a little research.
+I also found that the function fit_generator was deprecated since version 2.1 of Tensorflow and we are supposed to find other solutions to input data into the training pipeline.
+After researching a little bit I found it difficult to find the information needed to port from the generator that I was using to the new version.
+Besides that, I also discovered some problems related to the generators APIs that would freeze my training process.
+So I decided to investigate a little more how to move my python code into the tf.data pipeline.

 ```
 WARNING:tensorflow:multiprocessing can interact badly with TensorFlow
 ```

-I was updating from Tensorflow 1.15 and Keras, when I got the menssage above, after a little research I also found that the function fit_generator was deprecated since version 2.1 of Tensorflow and we are supposed to find other solutions to input data into the training pipeline.
-After researching a little bit I found difficult to find the information needed to port from the generator that I was using to the new version.
-Besides that I also discovered some problems related with the generators APIs that would freeze my training process.
-So I decided to investigate a little more how to move my python code into the tf.data pipeline.

 > Note: Community commenting multiprocess problems the same used in Sequence
 > generators [Tensorflow issue #39523](https://github.com/tensorflow/tensorflow/issues/39523)

 Well for starting I found the following article [Introduction to Keras for Engineers](https://keras.io/getting_started/intro_to_keras_for_engineers/).
-In here there is some tips into what inputs are available in the new API:
+In here there are some tips into what inputs are available in the new API:

 * Numpy arrays;